-(79) For some

-$$p$$

-, $a = p'$ and p
+(79) For some p, a = p' and p

 Soames (1999, p.
 91) argues that this objection "embodies a subtle but fundamental mistake about the nature of substitutional quantification."
-He argues that although (79) is true if and only if there is a sentence which, when it replaces the two occurrences of 'p' in the embedded formula, produces a true sentence, it does not mean that there is a sentence which, when it replaces the two occurrences of 'p' in the embedded formula, produces a true sentence.
+He argues that although (79) is true if and only if there is a sentence which, when it replaces the two occurrences of "p" in the embedded formula, produces a true sentence, it does not mean that there is a sentence which, when it replaces the two occurrences of "p" in the embedded formula, produces a true sentence, it does not mean that there is a sentence which, when it replaces the two occurrences of "p" in the embedded formula, produces a true sentence.
 According to Soames, "the proposition that is expressed by the [substitutional] quantification is not a metalinguistic proposition about expressions at all.
 To suppose otherwise is to confuse substitutional quantification with objectual quantification over expressions."
 He gives two arguments:

-We define '^' by saying that 'A ∧ B ' is true if and only if A is true and B is true.
+- 1. We define ' $\wedge$ ' by saying that $\lceil A \land B \rceil$ is true if and only if A is true and B is true.
 (This is the truth-table definition.)
-But this does not mean that 'Joe swims ^ Mary bikes' expresses a metalinguistic proposition about the truth of the sentences 'Joe swims' and 'Mary bikes'.
-So the fact that we
+But this does not mean that 'Joe swims $\land$ Mary bikes' expresses a metalinguistic proposition about the truth of the sentences 'Joe swims' and 'Mary bikes'.
+So the fact that we explain the substitutional quantifier in terms of truth does not make it any less appropriate for use in a definition of truth than conjunction is. - 2.
+The sentence ' $\Sigma n(n ext{ is hot})$ ' does not express a metalinguistic proposition about sentences.
+For one can believe that for some n, n is hot without believing anything about sentences.
+Similarly, the proposition this sentence expresses would have been true even if the word 'hot' had meant something different, but the metalinguistic proposition might not have been true in that case.